marcusoftnet/ypkbksite/README.md

 ## Refactoring ideas

 ## Doing (2)
+* Make fav-logo transparant

+## Done
 * Google Analytics setup

-## Done
 * Tests that **doesn't** verify the database content.
 * Background pictures
+	* header image
-	* header image* split index.html to smaller views
+* split index.html to smaller views
 * improve speed of first load
 * List the pictures in folders on the page of the clinics/hosptials
 * Make sure that clinics/hospitals can alternate between local and http images